oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Capabilities.V1.md

 Using a property _R_ of this complex type in a [`NavigationRestrictions`](#NavigationRestrictions) annotation
-          is deprecated in favor of using an annotation with the term _R_ from this vocabulary and a target path starting with a container and ending in the `NavigationProperty`, unless the favored alternative is impossible because a dynamic expression requires an instance path whose evaluation starts at the target of the `NavigationRestrictions` annotation.
+          is discouraged in favor of using an annotation with the term _R_ from this vocabulary and a target path starting with a container and ending in the `NavigationProperty`, unless the favored alternative is impossible because a dynamic expression requires an instance path whose evaluation starts at the target of the `NavigationRestrictions` annotation.
 See [this example](../examples/Org.OData.Capabilities.V1.capabilities.md).